podusowski/pake/README.md

  * Minimal tree polution (single `_build` directory with the results)
  * Easy project integration - just put `pake.py` inside your tree and write `.pake` files
  * No "include"-mess.
 Pake walks trough your tree and find .pake files to be used in your project
+ * Shared variables.
+You can easily read variable from other module
  * No new language to learn, if you want some logic, you write a shell script
  * No "build system generation", pake is just building your software